Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Moroni, a historian similar to Josephus, decided not to write any other things regarding the people of his time because of his charge to finish the record destined to become what is now called The Book of Mormon: Another Testament of Jesus Christ and deposit it in the earth.

-Moroni recorded that he received heavenly manifestations, visitations, and confirmation through the Spirit of the Lord just as his father, Mormon.
+Moroni recorded heavenly manifestations, visitations, and confirmation through the Spirit of the Lord just as his father, Mormon.
 The prophecies and revelations of hundreds of years had come to the brink of fulfillment in the days of Moroni.
 Did Moroni have the same hopes and desires as his father Mormon for the people of God?

 He ministers to those of the last days before the coming of the Savior for His millennial reign in glory.
 The Book of Moroni is divided into two parts.
-According to L. Tom Perry of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints:
+According to L. Tom Perry (RIP 1922-2015) of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints:

 He writes first to the members of the Church and then to those who have not embraced the gospel of Jesus Christ.
 Moroni’s last words to the members of the Church are written as a voice of warning.
 He writes as one who sees the history of his people repeating itself in the future.
 “Behold, the Lord Hath Shown unto Me Great and Marvelous Things” - L. Tom Perry

-...the Lord hath shown unto me great and marvelous things concerning that which must shortly come, at that day when these things shall come forth among you.
+The Lord hath shown unto me great and marvelous things concerning that which must shortly come, at that day when these things shall come forth among you.
 Behold, I speak unto you as if ye were present, and yet ye are not.
 But behold, Jesus Christ hath shown you unto me, and I know your doing.

-Truth is Considered Fiction
+Truth Considered Fiction

-Comparing his day to modern times he could not imagine why righteousness does not abound more other than false teaching and pride.
+Comparing his day to modern times he could not imagine why righteousness does not abound more other than false teachings and pride.
 So, he included in his writings teachings to combat those deniers of Christ.
-Most of his book, The Book of Moroni, gives instruction on basic functions within the true Church of Jesus Christ from his day.
-Little wonder that the modern Church of Christ uses some of those same practices.
+Most of his book, "The Book of Moroni," instructs basic functions within the true Church of Jesus Christ from his period before the Church collapsed due to apostasy.
+Little wonder the modern Church of Christ uses some of those same practices.

-Nephi, the father of record keeping among the Nephites, recorded upon completing his writings-- speaking to each modern person,
+Nephi, the father of record keeping among the Nephites, recorded upon completing his writings, speaking to each modern person:

-...you and I shall stand face to face before his [Jesus Christ's] bar; and ye shall know that I have been commanded of him to write these things, notwithstanding my weakness.
+You and I shall stand face to face before His [Jesus Christ's] bar; and ye shall know that I have been commanded of Him to write these things, notwithstanding my weakness.
 2 Nephi 33:11

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

-© 2012 Rodric Anthony
+© 2012 Rodric Anthony Johnson